deric/puppet-fluentbit/REFERENCE.md

 ##### <a name="-fluentbit--parsers_file"></a>`parsers_file`

-Data type: `Stdlib::Absolutepath`
+Data type: `String`

-Path for a parsers configuration file.
-Multiple Parsers_File entries can be used.
+Name of the parsers configuration file, relative to `$config_dir`, and without file extension.

 ##### <a name="-fluentbit--parsers"></a>`parsers`